zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

     App == Postgres Family & Derivative Configs Cluster == Specific Postgres Version + Disk + RAM + CPU + Ingress + DNS + Load Balancer + etc.

-And a cluster configuration is a complete underlying infrastructure hierarchy that binds at least one fully deployable zK8s app.
+A Cluster topology is a complete underlying infrastructure hierarchy that binds at least one fully deployable zK8s app.

 But in the context of the platform dashboard